Using a Tarp as Shelter

 No matter how tempting the beautiful variations are, don't go out into the wild in bad weather to see if you can make them - practice first.

 As long as you pull the tarp sheet taut, you can usually enjoy a break or sleep without being bothered by rain and wind.
-Remember to direct the opening away from the wind, as should go without saying.
+Remember to direct the opening away from the wind, which should go without saying.

 One very lightweight and effective item to bring along is a trash bag.
 They weigh next to nothing, are totally waterproof, and can be used as a half-bivy over the foot-end of your sleeping bag.